biplabuddin99/biplabuddin99/README.md

 ### 📖 About me

 I am a Full Stack Web Developer.
-I am working with Laravel, PHP, React, MySQL,HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY,CODEIGNITER,Wordpress and Other Tech Stack.
-I have a decade (2+ Yrs) experience in developing static/dynamic websites using HTML5, CSS3, Bootstrap, JavaScript (ES6).
+I am working with Laravel, PHP,Vue, React, MySQL,HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY,CODEIGNITER,Wordpress and Other Tech Stack.
+I have a decade (5+ Yrs) experience in developing static/dynamic websites using HTML5, CSS3, Bootstrap, JavaScript (ES6).
 I am a quick learner & I believe in hard work and efficiency.

-- 🌱 I’m currently learning Javascritp / PHP / Laravel
+- 🌱 I’m currently Working Javascritp / PHP / Laravel
 - 👯 I’m looking to collaborate on github